dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 |enterprise offering| [Weave GitOps Enterprise](https://www.weave.works/product/gitops-enterprise/) | [Akuity](https://akuity.io) |

 Both Flux and Argo CD are very popular with an active community.
 Flux defines itself as "a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible", whereas Argo CD is "a declarative, GitOps continuous delivery tool for Kubernetes".
-Based exclusively on this, one might claim that there's no clear distinction in their mission statement, however as we dive deeper, we will see that they take a different approach and offer a slightly different feature set.
+Based exclusively on this, one might conclude that there's no clear distinction in their mission statement, however as we dive deeper, we will see that they take a different approach and offer a slightly different feature set.

 Argo CD is part of [Argo](https://argoproj.github.io), an umbrella project comprising of multiple productivity focused tools, and is currently incubating under the CNCF.
 Jesse Suen, creator of the Argo project, [told in Kubernetes Podcast #172](https://kubernetespodcast.com/episode/172-argo/) about the origins of Argo CD: "we needed to build a delivery tool for developer teams (at Intuit - ed.) and we heavily focused on things like the user experience and the UI, and GitOps happened to be the mechanism we chose to do the delivery aspect of it".
 He claims that Argo CD is more developer-experience-centric, whereas Flux is more operator centric.
 There has been an attempt to merge the two projects, but in the end the Flux team went with a different approach which became the GitOps Toolkit (Flux2).

 Flux predates Argo CD and has been around since 2017.
 I explore the second major version of Flux, which resolves many shortcomings, offers better observability, ease of integrating, composability and extensibility over the first, which is now in maintanence mode.
 Flux 2 is comprised of GitOps Toolkit components, k8s operators that reconcile GitOps resources of different kinds.
 For example, the [source controller](https://fluxcd.io/docs/components/source/) is responsible for source repositories, the helm controller - Helm releases, etc.

-This article follows with the comparison of the two tools organized by aspects, such as how they carry out reconciliaton, what tools they support, etc.
+This article follows with the comparison of the two frameworks organized by core aspects, such as how they carry out reconciliaton, what tools they support, etc. Bear in mind that I do not attempt a full comparison, for the sake of conciseness and because of my limited research, covering the core functionalities and our use cases.
+I still believe that it could prove useful for many.

 # Reconciliation
 _Reconciliation_ or _synchronization_ (_sync_) is the act of modifying the cluster state to match the description stored in git.